Back to Home Page

 One of British Columbia's conditions of entry into the Dominion of Canada in 1871 was the expectation that a railway would be constructed to link the new province and the Pacific Coast with the rest of eastern Canada.
 The Dominion Government agreed to absorb British Columbia's enormous colonial debt and promised to begin the construction of a railroad within two years and also ... to complete it within ten.
 The Dominion would be compensated for the construction of the railway by means of a large provincial government land grant along the proposed railroad, not to exceed 20 miles in width on each side.
 This 40 mile land grant across the province became known as the CPR Railway Belt, although the railroad itself was not completed until the last spike was driven at Craigellachie in 1885.
 All these arrangements may have been well and good, except that the terms of BC's union with Canada also gave the Dominion government jurisdiction over the administration of the Railway Belt, an agreement that was destined to be a source of disagreement haunting both sides in the coming years.

 The railway survey was initiated by Dominion astronomers and topographical surveyors O. J. Klotz and Thos.
 Drummond, whose objective was to determine the locations of the initial meridians and latitudes along the railway belt by means of telegraph and astronomical observation.
 At the same time Wm.
 Ogilvie was to make an accurate instrumental traverse line of the proposed railway right of way to be used as a base line for the subdivision of the Railway Belt into the township grid system, integrated and continuous with the existing Dominion Land Survey of the prairies.
-The above image is a close-up of an overall map of the DLS, with a focus on the 6th Principal Meridian near Revelstoke (Link to full map).
+The map below is a close-up of an overall map of the DLS, with a focus on the 6th Principal Meridian near Revelstoke (Link to full map).
 This township grid system, at least to some extent, was to be ultimately projected north and south well beyond the Railway Belt into the rest of the province by the survey system of British Columbia.
 View a detailed 1913 map of the Railway Belt in this region of B.C. around Sicamous (Link).

 Looking back at the Colonial Surveys